OUR VIEW: Important to shop locally this holiday season

 Conclusion: Small business is the backbone of local economies.

-Small businesses also help communities, like those here in Steele County, thrive because of the way they help to recycle money through our communities and thus create jobs.
-What’s more, these businesses contribute to our area in other ways — including the ways in which they support numerous fundraisers throughout Steele County every year and the various ways in which their owners and employees participate in our communities.
-Without these businesses and the people who work there, Steele County would not be as vibrant as it is.
+Small businesses also help communities, like those here in Nicollet County, thrive because of the way they help to recycle money through our communities and thus create jobs.
+What’s more, these businesses contribute to our area in other ways — including the ways in which they support numerous fundraisers throughout Nicollet County every year and the various ways in which their owners and employees participate in our communities.
+Without these businesses and the people who work there, Nicollet County would not be as vibrant as it is.

 Many of these businesses receive a huge chunk of their annual revenues during the holiday shopping season.
 So throughout this Christmas season, we encourage your support of these businesses.
 We also especially encourage it on Saturday, the day that is now called Small Business Saturday.